aleah9901/202620_Project/docs/Readme.md

-This is a wireframe explaining the design of the upload process, as well as some code that might be implimented in the final design.
+Team1ZIPWF.jpg is a wireframe explaining the design of the upload process, as well as some code that might be implimented in the final design.